tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

     The integrity check functionality is supported by the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

-When called with the ``--with-integrity-check`` option, ``tt cluster publish`` generates a hash of configurations it publishes.
+When called with the ``--with-integrity-check`` option, ``tt cluster publish`` generates a hash of the configurations it publishes.
 It signs the hash using the private key passed as the option argument, and writes it into the configuration store.

 .. code-block:: console